AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 3. Also in the paper they report an higher expression of key genes families in the FSs
 4. In the paper 31 genes encoding speckle-type POZ protein-like (SPOP-like) proteins were upregulated in PSs.
 I searched in the HMMER output file all the target names equal to "Skp1_POZ" (although I am not entirely sure these proteins correspond to the speckle-type POZ protein-like), detecting 11 transcripts that were annotated to that protein.
 Of those 11 transcripts, only 1 is differentially expressed in the parasitic samples.
 <br />

 Overall, I am satisfied by the analysis: the data allowed to guess a biological hypothesis and many results agree with the reference paper.
 However, it is still unclear how much robust our data are, since:
-1. The saturation plot revealed that transcriptomes have a low depth.
+1. The saturation plot revealed that transcriptomes have a low depth
-2. The completeness of the assembly is highly dependent on which database is chosen.
+2. The completeness of the assembly is highly dependent on which database is chosen
 3. FSs and PSs have different depths.
-Therefore we are not able to safely say that the lower number of features detected in PSs are due to a lower transcription level.
+Therefore we are not able to safely say that the lower number of features detected in PSs are due to a lower transcription level

 ## Reference